In this article, we discuss the benefits of stationary bike exercise for weight loss, muscle toning, health, and fitness.

 As you can see, the stationary bike benefits a wide range of people in various age groups.
 This makes it worth considering if you are looking at buying some new exercise equipment.

-If you’re unsure about which make and model of stationary bike to buy, click this link to read reviews of some of my favorites.
+If you’re considering buying a stationary bike and you’re not sure which make and model to get, click this link to read reviews of some of the most popular models on the market today